aDecoy/rust-workshop/docs/docs/module3/4_structs-and-classes.md

         new_user
     }

-    // &mut self is used because you want to mutate the data in this instance of the struct fn update_email_address(&mut self, email_address: &str) {
+    fn update_email_address(&mut self, email_address: &str) {
     }

-    // &self is used because you want to reference the data of this instance, not take ownership of it.
-Read but not write fn say_hello(&self) {
+    fn say_hello(&self) {
     }

-    // Using 'self' is a rare case where you want to take ownership of the original instance and use something new
-    // calling this function will prevent the original instance from being used, as this function
-    // takes ownership and then drop the original instance fn update_to_premium(self) -> PremiumUser {
+    fn update_to_premium(self) -> PremiumUser {
     }
 }